Who are we?

 What activities is the NBRPA involved in annually?

-The NBRPA has two cornerstone events over the course of the year, NBA All-Star Weekend and the Legends World Sports Conference.
+The NBRPA has two cornerstone events over the course of the year, NBA All-Star Weekend and the Legends Conference.
 Additionally, the NBRPA partners with other organizations on one-off events across the country throughout the year.
-In future years, we have plans to add an annual national fundraising event to the NBRPA calendar.

 What are the requirements to become an NBRPA member?

-In order to be eligible for Alumni Membership, one must be a former NBA player, ABA player or Harlem Globetrotter; played for at least one season professionally; officially retired from the league with all paperwork settled with the NBPA.
+In order to be eligible for Alumni Membership, one must be a former NBA player, ABA player Harlem Globetrotter or WNBA player; played for at least one season professionally; officially retired from the league with all paperwork settled with the NBPA.

 What does the NBRPA offer its members?